Seminole County assistance programs.

 Society Of St. Vincent De Paul of Altamonte Springs - A network of local churches and volunteers.
 They may have referrals to emergency financial for needs such as rent, medications, or security deposits.
 There will be very limited cash or loans issued, as resources allow.
 They also partner with Seminole County on various government grant programs.
 407-215-7669.

 Funds and referrals for rental assistance is available from Community Services and other non-profits, such as Catholic Charities.
 There is a focus on families facing eviction as well as helping the currently homeless pay a security deposit.
 A combination of government grants and other funding is available for a partial rent payment, shelter costs, and other low income housing support.
-Continue.
+Continue with emergency rent help in Seminole County.

 Urban League Central Florida and Seminole County - Referrals, housing, employment, and educational programs are a focus.
 The organization offers services such as foreclosure counseling, debt reduction, job placement, and information on places for one time, emergency funds.
 They operate across the central Florida region, and find more details on assistance from Urban League.